Stephen Talbot: Acting career

 Talbot appeared as well in Lawman, Sugarfoot, M Squad, The Barbara Stanwyck Show, The Blue Angels, Men Into Space, Wanted: Dead or Alive, Law of the Plainsman, The Donna Reed Show, Mr. Novak, and The Lucy Show.
 He performed in comedy sketches with Bob Newhart in the NBC variety program The Bob Newhart Show.
 Talbot also played the role of Ronnie Kramer in "I Hit and Ran", a 1960 episode of the CBS's anthology series The DuPont Show with June Allyson.

 On stage in 1960, Talbot co-starred as "Sonny" in William Inge's Dark at the Top of the Stairs with Marjorie Lord at the La Jolla Playhouse.

 He also played Dick Clark's ward and nephew in Clark's first movie, Because They're Young (1960).
-The high school melodrama also starred Tuesday Weld with music by Duane Eddy.
+The high school melodrama also starred Tuesday Weld with music by Duane Eddy and James Darren.

 Having spent his early years in front of the cameras, Talbot abandoned acting for a career as a journalist.
 In an article for Salon.com in 1997, he looked back with a sense of humor about his past role on Leave It to Beaver:

 In the interests of historical accuracy I should say that, yes, Gilbert was a troublemaker and an occasional liar, but my character was certainly no Eddie Haskell – that leering teenage hypocrite who spoke unctuously to parents ("Well, hello Mrs. Cleaver, and how is young Theodore today?") and venomously to the Beav ("Hey, squirt, take a powder before I squash you like a bug")....
 I have spent my adult life trying to conceal my Leave It to Beaver past or correcting the historical record.
 Either way the series has become inescapable.
 When I was a kid, I loved acting; in fact, I badgered my father and mother until they allowed me to work.
 But how could I have known as an innocent 9-year-old that I was taking part in a television program that would live on for 40 years as an icon for baby boomers?
 In the early '80s, I turned down an offer to revive my role as Gilbert in a Beaver reunion series.
 "I'm trying to establish myself as a documentary filmmaker and an investigative reporter," I explained to the producers.
 "I can't go back to being Gilbert."

 More recently Talbot has reflected affectionately on his Beaver experience in articles and interviews and even in a Frontline documentary, "Diet Wars."